Tenancy deposit protection

 Deposits made by a third party

-Your landlord must use a TDP scheme even if your deposit is paid by someone else, eg a rent deposit scheme or your parents.
+Your landlord must use a TDP scheme even if your deposit is paid by someone else, such as a rent deposit scheme or your parents.